-3.0 CURRENT INTEREST AND NEED FOR IFWLC CENTER
+3. CURRENT INTEREST AND NEED FOR A CENTER

-A significant step in the assessment, was for the Committee to develop and conduct an independent survey to solicit the interest in and support for a proposed IFWLC Center.
-This survey was conducted in the summer of 2021 and was distributed widely via the internet to numerous organizations with water management interests (Appendix C).
+A significant step in the assessment, was for the Committee to develop and conduct an independent survey to determine the interest in and support for a proposed Center.
+This survey was conducted in the summer of 2021 and was distributed widely via the internet to numerous organizations with water management interests (Appendix D).
 The recipients were also encouraged to forward the survey link to others who might have qualifications and desire to provide input.
+The committee also made a draft final version of this report available for broad review and comments in January 2023; Appendix E summarizes the stakeholder categories and entities contacted.
+Comments received were unstructured so not quantifiable like the 2021 survey.
+Responses to both reviews were accepted for 30 days after launching them and reminders were sent during the open period.

-Responses were accepted for 30 days after launching the survey and reminders were sent to all recipients twice during the open period.
-The survey consisted of ten questions with key findings and preliminary conclusions for each question summarized in Appendix D. Some of the key findings from the survey include:
+The 2021 survey consisted of ten questions with key findings and preliminary conclusions for each question summarized in Appendix F. Some of the key findings from the survey include:

 • Four hundred eighty-six (486) people participated in the survey.
-Nearly 95% of participants indicated support for establishing a training, research, and support Center that would promote integration of multiple disciplines in flow and water level prescriptions (Figure 1).
+Nearly 95% of participants indicated support for establishing a training, research, and support Center that would promote integration of multiple disciplines in flow and water level prescriptions (Figure 3).

-Figure 1 Percentages of survey respondents favoring establishment of an Instream Flow and Water Level Conservation Training Center.
+Figure 3 Percentages of survey respondents favoring establishment of a training, research, and support Center.

-- Most of the responses (75%) indicated affiliation with either a state/provincial or federal (Canadian or U.S.) governmental agency. - Most respondents were involved in natural resource management either as a biologist, scientist, or the broader category of natural resource manager. - Three hundred forty-six (346) of the 475 (73%) people who responded to this question have been doing this work for 20 years or less.
-This indicates that most respondents did not get training directly from the CIFSG.
+• Most of the responses (75%) indicated affiliation with either a state/provincial or federal (Canadian or U.S.) governmental agency.

-- Most survey participants said they already possessed some skill in the eight elements noted above.
+- Most respondents were involved in natural resource management either as a biologist, scientist, or the broader category of natural resource manager. - Three hundred forty-six (346) of the 475 (73%) people who responded to this question have been doing this work for 20 years or less.
+This indicates that most respondents did not get training directly from the CIFSG. - Most survey participants said they already possessed some skill in the eight elements noted above.
 They also expressed strong interest in additional training in all of those elements. - Four hundred and thirty-nine (439) of the 448 (98%) people who responded to this question indicated a desire to attend a future workshop on this topic if one is held.
 Of these, one hundred and eighteen (118) (27%) indicated a desire to give a professional presentation at a workshop if one is held. - Several participants indicated a willingness to work with the Committee to find a setting where training and support services could be provided.